Gaurav-71/Node.js-Crash-Course/README.md

 Adds a dev dependency to automatically restart server -D flag is used to indicate it is a Dev dependency only

+Add the following code in package.json to use nodemon

+"scripts": {
+"start": "node index",
+"dev": "nodemon index"
+},

 ### `node filename`

 Command to run the code in the terminal